 The culinary traditions of Spain rely greatly on the abundance of its locally grown fruits and vegetables as well as its poultry and meats.
 Chorizo, a seasoned sausage, and the Jamon Serrano, a cured ham, are very popular in Spain.

-The most famous Spanish dish is the Paella, a stew that begun in Valencia in the eastern province.
+The most famous Spanish dish is the Paella, a stew that began in Valencia in the eastern province.
 Rice is a primary ingredient that is grown in the tidal flatlands of Valencia.
 There are plenty of Paella variations but it is commonly made of shellfish (clams, shrimps, lobster, and crab), vegetables (peas, asparagus, and tomatoes), chorizo (sausage), rabbit or chicken, and rice.
 Garlic, onion, wine, broth, saffron, and pimiento add great flavor to Paella.

 Every region in Spain has its distinct specialties and cuisine.
 For your upcoming food tours, do not forget to try:

 - Tortilla Española – Potato omelet served all over the country.
 This Spanish omelet displays simplicity in itself.
 It is delicious and creamy.
 This is also a great addition to tapas recipes.
-You can take this food on picnics.
+You can take this food to picnics.

 - Flan – famous Spanish dessert which is a rich custard